According to the American Heart Association, “On an average, there is one death every thirty four seconds due to Coronary Vascular Disease (CVD).”

-Contrary to popular belief high cholesterol is not the cause of heart disease.
+Contrary to popular belief high cholesterol is not necessarily the cause of heart disease.

-Back in the 1970’s, nutritional science recommended reducing saturated fat and cholesterol-rich foods and encouraged us to eat margarine instead.
+Back in the 1970’s, nutritional science recommended reducing saturated fat and cholesterol-rich foods and encouraged us to eat vegetable oils and margarine instead.

 Today, we know butter is better than margarine (margarine is hydrogenated fat).